-Discussion in 'High Performance Questions' started by Kevin Watson, May 3, 2010.
+Discussion in 'High Performance Questions' started by KWatson, May 3, 2010.

 What are the top 5 high perfermance bass boats on the show room floor?

 Show room floor? almost a trick question!
 Lets see now.

 Oh yeah, There's a 21' Laser built on order that few people know about............

 I know I'm going to catch some flak for this but.....I want to see how the new Nitro hull pans out.
 Specifically the Z7 with the 200 Opti.
 Preliminary reports sound pretty good!

 Well, as usual, I'll be the stick in the mud here.
 Don't know anything about the Allison's, so I'm going with the ones I'm used to being around.

 Then there is Performance to me anyway.......I am not ego driven preduice